rcmdnk/evernote_mail/README.md

 evernote_mail
 =============

-Script to send file/comment to evernote by a mail.
+Script to send files/comments to Evernote by a mail.